Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 You always want to be able to find the `main()` procedure quickly, to get an overview of what the program is doing.
 For that reason:
 > Put the main() procedure at the bottom of the main file.

-## 8.5 -import_dir
+## 8.6 -import_dir
 An imported module is searched in the _jai\modules_ folder.
 Additional modules from other directories can be imported via the `-import_dir "Path/To/Module"` flag.
+The search path which the compiler looks through in search for modules is called the _import_path_.
 Examples:
 - To load a `module.jai` in the same folder as program.jai:
     `jai program.jai -import_dir "./"`